EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 <br>

 ## Create Filter Context with CALCULATE
 Previous examples created the filter context using implicit filters.
-Generally, the user creates these filters through the user interface.
+Generally, the user creates this type of filter through the user interface.
 Another way to create filter context is by using explicit filters.
-Explicit filter get created through the use of functions such as `CALCULATE()`.
-For this example, rather than having to select `BK` in the slicer to view total bike sales, we will you `CALCULATE()`.
+Explicit filters get created through the use of functions such as `CALCULATE()`.
+For this example, rather than having to select `BK` in the slicer to view total bike sales, we will use `CALCULATE()`.
 We will create a new measure that will force the filter context.
 We can do this because `CALCULATE()` allows us to set the filter context for an expression.

 We define the `BikeSales` measure as: <br>
 `BikeSales = CALCULATE(SalesOrderDetail[SalesAmount2], Products[ProductType]="BK")`